 Now, it is not like I am some kind of beer slugger at a regulars’ bar or a fiend who hides her vodka addiction.
 Simply put, I just itch for a glass of wine after a stressful day… and it just so happen all of my days are stressful.
 It is not an addiction, I just identify with the European notion that life is not worth living without vino. or du vin.

 Before you pass judgement, I feel obliged to tell you that I am generally regarded as collectively sober.
 My drinking is consistent, not heavy.
 I max out after two drinks.
 And not because I am drunk, or I have set sanctions on my habits… but just because I never care for more than two drinks.
 I don’t like being drunk or feeling out of control.
+Truth be told, I never wanted to be under a www.rehabnear.me residential care for addicts or under home arrest.
 Now, that’s not to say I don’t overdose on eggnog every Christmas or get carried away with bottomless mimosas most Sundays… But even then, never to the point where I would be incoherent, or as my former college-self called it‘blackout’.
 This might not seem like an accomplishment to you – but I am from Boston and now reside in West Hollywood.
 Two places where the vast majority of the population drinks until their eyes are blurred and their speech inaudible.
 With the company I keep, my drinking is far from deplorable… it is admirable!

 Because my defensiveness is a tell-tale sign of a problem.
 Because I really crave a glass of wine most days.
 Because I come from a long line of alcoholism.
 I haven’t been sober for this long since high school, and I am ready to give my liver a much deserved break.
 I want to test myself… to make sure that my 2 glasses of wine every night is a choice, and not an addiction.
 But mostly, I want to go sober because I am curious.
 Who knows what kind of insight I’ll learn from a month free of brain fog.
 Maybe I’ll finish my second screenplay, clear up my skin and lose those hate handles.
 Plus, if all else fails, at least my bank account won’t dwindle so fast for a month.Flashforward.